insweat/hssd/README.md

 ### Status

  * Almost all editor features should work on Windows and Mac.
-However, entry creation (and features depend on it such as duplication) does not, because the ID service implementation was too specific to MySQL, and thus has been removed.
+However, you need to implement your own ID allocator to allow features such as entry creation and entry duplication to work, because those features depend on ID allocation.
+An ID allocator can be very easily implemented using an auto-incerement primary key in a rational DB such as MySQL.
+See [exec_id_alloc.demo](https://github.com/insweat/hssd/blob/master/sample_static_data/exec_id_alloc.demo) for more information.
  * The code export and the data export implementations involve details of a private project, and thus have been removed.
  * The publish process is not well worked on, and it may or may not work.
-Currently, you can launch the `HSSD` from Eclipse (see [Getting Started](#GettingStarted)) for evaluation.
+Currently, you can launch `HSSD` from Eclipse (see [Getting Started](#GettingStarted)) for evaluation.

 ### Prerequisites